MyEtherWallet/knowledge-base-v3/src/content/hardware-wallets/ledger-hardware-wallet-unable-to-connect-on-myetherwallet.md

 *   Make sure you have contract data turned ON.
 *   That you are confirming any transactions via your Ledger.
 *   Try a different USB cable

-If you are still having issues, please email us at [support@myetherwallet.com](mailto:support@myetherwallet.com").